ThimoDEV/nuxt-codemirror/README.md

-## TO write FAQ
+## FAQ

-- I get extension duplicate error:  Fix Unrecognized extension value in extension set ([object Object]).
+- I get an extension duplicate error:  Fix Unrecognized extension value in extension set ([object Object]).
 This sometimes happens because multiple instances of @codemirror/state are loaded, breaking instanceof checks.

-shamefully hoist solves it for now with pnpm together with a resolutions config for codemirror state
+For now write shamefully-hoist=true in your .npmrc file to solve this.
+We are working on a better solution